riot/riot/doc/index.md

 According to the developers of React:

 > "Templates separate technologies, not concerns."

+We should be building reusable components instead of templates.
+By combining these related technologies together under the same component the system becomes cleaner.
+We respect React from this important insight.

 This is the biggest change from Riot 1.0 to 2.0.
 JavaScript and HTML are now part of the same module.